EthanJamesLew/saw-script/doc/manual/manual.md

 that certain branch conditions can never be true (i.e., are *unsatisfiable*).

-Normally, most of the Java and LLVM analysis commands simply compare branch conditions to the constant `True` or `False` to determine whether a branch may be feasible.
+Normally, most of the Java, LLVM, and MIR analysis commands simply compare branch conditions to the constant `True` or `False` to determine whether a branch may be feasible.
 However, each form of analysis allows branch satisfiability checking to be turned on if needed, in which case functions like `f` above will terminate.

-Next, we examine the details of the specific commands available to analyze JVM and LLVM programs.
+Next, we examine the details of the specific commands available to analyze JVM, LLVM, and MIR programs.

 # Loading Code